thoth-station/s2i-example/README.rst

   oc project <YOUR-PROJECT-NAME>
   oc process -f https://raw.githubusercontent.com/thoth-station/s2i-example/master/openshift.yaml | oc apply -f -

-The BuildConfig is using Fedora 31 Python 3.7 as a base for the application.
+The BuildConfig is using UBI 8 Python 3.6 as a base for the application.

 Once the templates get applied, a build is started.
 As the build is configured to ask Thoth for advises, Thoth is contacted (see ``thoth_conf_template.yaml``